midpark/idea-box/sony-ericsson-w660i-remastered.md

 **App menu**
 Applications would be organized into categories the same way the original phone was.

+**Status bar**
+The phone would have a control center that can be activated by swiping down from the top, similarly to Android.

 **Customization**
 Users can change themes and wallpapers like on the original phone.